 Everything was good.
 Even the Parmesan fries, which confused me why my husband ordered them.
 But they were delicious at the restaurant and held up pretty well as leftovers.

-The shrimp and grist were the highlight for me, but the biscuit did positively melt in my mouth.
+The shrimp and grits were the highlights for me, but the biscuit did positively melt in my mouth.

 Make sure you leave room in your budget (and backpack) for shopping